FennStatistics/CAMtools_documentation/docs/Cognitive-Affective Map extended logic.md

 <sup>1</sup>Maxmimum number is restricted, because the drawing space is limited.
 In the future 3D environments will be implemented.

 <sup>2</sup>It is **highly recommened to set this value to 1-3** if you are aiming to summarize / aggregate the CAM data.
-Instruct participants to avoid writing sentences and motivate them to draw instead multiple ceoncepts.
+Instruct participants to avoid writing sentences and to draw instead multiple concepts.

 *Remark: It is no recommended to write directly into the config file.
 Certain configurations are set to default values and should not be changed.*